Choose another writer in this calendar:

 In 1920 Kuusinen spent some time in Stockholm, Sweden, and returned the next year to the Soviet Union.
 He participated in the founding of the Comintern (Communist International), and worked from 1921 there as Secretary General.
 At the initiative of of V.I.
 Lenin he wrote the oganization theses for the third congress of the Comintern.
 Lenin valued highly Kuusinen – "He thinks,'" Lenin once said.
 Kuusinen's assistant in the Comintern, Arvo Tuominen, portrayed him as a highly skillful writer of libels, whose talents Stalin needed in his purges.
 After 1934 one of Kuusinen's close associates in the Cominstern was the Bulgarian Communist leader Georgi Dimitrov (1882-1949), whose friend Blagoi Popov was married for a short time to Kuusinen's daughter Riika.

 Kuusinen had left behind his wife, who did not follow him to exile.
 However, three of his daughters and his son Esa moved to Moscow.
 In 1922 Kuusinen married Aino (Sarola) Turtiainen; she had met Kuusinen earlier in Helsinki, and settled later in Moscow to work for Comintern.
 They separated in mid-1930s and Kuusinen married in 1936 Maria Amiragova.
 Aino Kuusinen was arrested first time in 1938.
 She spent 15 years in the forced labor camps and prisons, without receiving any help from her former husband.
-These bitter years she recalled in her book of memoir, Jumala syöksee enkelinsä (1972).
+These bitter years she recalled in her memoir, Jumala syöksee enkelinsä (1972).
 According to her account, Kuusinen hated Finland, even the Finnish language, and wanted to submit the country under the Soviet rule.
 In Karelia hundreds of Kuusinen's Finnish comrades had perished in the great purges, among them his brother-in-law Einari Laaksovirta.
 His son Esa survived the labour camps, but succumbed to tuberculosis.
 When his daughter Hella returned from Moscow to Finland, she was arrested.
 Kuusinen's letter to her after he had heard the news did not show deep affection.
 He was more worried about rumors that she was a traitor.
 Moreover, Kuusinen did not have many close friends and he avoided spotlights.
 His only small personal vices were coffee, cigars, and women – Kuusinen did not drink, and some of his acquaintances claimed did not have a sense of humor.
 Kuusinen could be a generous host, who ate and drank well with his guests, but he always spoke very slowly and chose his words carefully.

 Before the outbreak of WW II, Kuusinen said: "Hitler does not want to start a war against everyone at the same time."
 During the Winter War (1939-40) between Finland and the Soviet Union, Kuusinen was the head of the Terijoki government.
 Among its other members were Tuure Lehén, who was married to Kuusinen's daughter Hertta between the world wars, and Armas Äikiä – both returned later to Finland after many years in exile.
 The "People's Government" was created to help Stalin's political and military goals in his attempt to conquer Finland.
 In this war Kuusinen and C.G.
 Mannerheim, the commander of Finnish forces and former general in the czar's army, were again on opposite sides – the first time was in 1917 when Mannerheim led the White army and drove the Communists out of the country.
 If Kuusinen believed that the conflict would open the wounds of the Civil War he was wrong – the Soviet aggression united the nation.
 Soon the Terijoki government turned out to be a political blunder and Stalin opened peace negotiations with hard terms.
 In 1944, during the Continuation War (1941-44), a second massive Soviet offensive was stopped, and Finland was saved from occupation.